dgerabagi/aiascent-dev/prompt.md

 #### **Page 1: Defining the Citizen Architect**
 *   **Page Title:** The Final Class: The Citizen Architect
 *   **Image Prompt:** A powerful, god-like figure is shown in a digital realm, effortlessly creating entire worlds and complex structures with gestures and thought.
 They are surrounded by AI companions who instantly execute their grand vision.
 The title "THE CITIZEN ARCHITECT" is emblazoned in epic, glowing letters.
 *   **TL;DR:** The Citizen Architect is the final evolution of the V2V pathway.
-It's a master-class developer who can build anything they can imagine by orchestrating legions of AI partners.
+It's a master-class developer who can build anything they can imagine by orchestrating legions of AI partners for the greater good.
 *   **Content:** You've learned the loops, you've mastered the skills.
 Now, it's time to understand the final class: the Citizen Architect.
 This isn't just a developer; it's a master builder.
 A Citizen Architect is a creative force who combines their unique vision with the power of AI to build complex, world-changing systems.
 They are the "Navigators" who chart the course, while their AI crew acts as the "Drivers," making it happen at light speed.
-This is the ultimate expression of creative power in the digital age.
+This is the ultimate expression of creative power in the digital age, using your talents to improve the community and human condition.

 #### **Page 2: The Core Competency: Cognitive Capital**
 *   **Page Title:** Your Ultimate Stat: Cognitive Capital